AdobeDocs/adobe-io-runtime/src/pages/guides/using/security_general.md

 You could secure your web action using any CDN by following these steps:

-1. Choose a CDN provider: There are several CDN providers available, including Cloudflare, Fastly, Akamai, and others.
+1. Choose a CDN provider: There are several CDN providers available such as Cloudflare, Fastly, Akamai, and others.
 Choose a provider that meets your needs and sign up for their service.
-2. Configure the CDN: Once you have signed up for the CDN service, configure it to point to Runtime’s domain name: `adobeioruntime.net`.
+2. Configure the CDN: Once you have signed up for the CDN service, configure it to point to Runtime’s domain name: `<your-namespace>.adobeioruntime.net`.
 This can usually be done through the CDN provider's web interface or API.
 3. Configure your action to use a security header.
 See: [Securing Web Actions](securing_web_actions.md).
 4. Configure the CDN to add the `X-Require-Whisk-Auth` security header, with the secret hash value, for all requests made to the secured web actions.